Questions? Call0808 196 1942orMessage us

 Ovulation prediction kits (OPKs)

-OPKs might not be the best method for you if:
+OPKs may not be suitable if:

 • You have PCOS – people with PCOS tend to have naturally high levels of LH, and so an OPK can give a false positive result